-Documentation and Optimization – This tier provides users with automated documentation and the clean-up and optimization tools we discussed above.
+Documentation and Optimization – This tier provides users with Strongpoint automation in regards to documentation as well as the clean-up and optimization tools we discussed above.

 Intelligent Change Management – This is for businesses that are interested in change management as well as documentation.
 Intelligent Change Management comes with automated change controls, request and approval functionality, impact analysis, and environment comparison.
 Businesses with extensive customizations, complex processes, and multiple environments should strongly consider this tier as it provides the most value for their needs.

 Enterprise Compliance – As the name suggests, the enterprise compliance tier is for companies that are regulated by financial institutions.
 If your business is considering going public or is public, this is a great option for you.
 The enterprise compliance tier offers Segregation of Duty functionality and access controls in addition to the documentation and change management features.
-Together these tools make it easy for enterprise businesses to stay organized as well as easily show external auditors how their internal processes are SOX compliant.
+Together these tools make it easy for enterprise businesses to stay organized as well as easily show external auditors how NetSuite is SOX compliant.

 What Do You Think?

 Now I’d love to hear from you!

 What do you think about the Strongpoint solution?
 Do you think automated documentation, change management, and compliance tools can help your business or are these tools only valuable to a small subset of the NetSuite and SFDC communities?

 Either way, let me know what you think by leaving a comment below!
 If you want to see the Strongpoint Intelligent Change Management package in action, check out the video below.
 Please note that the video was published in 2017 and the Strongpoint tool may have been updated since that time.
 If you would like a personalized and updated demo Strongpoint, all you have to do is click here!